Ranger's

 manufacturer’s acceleration spec for the car, without spending

-money to modify the engine.
+money to modify the engine or incurring the warranty risk.

-transmissions and drive line parts.
+break transmissions and drive line parts.
 It's

 also important to understand that: •